-As we enter yet another month of social distancing due to the coronavirus pandemic, a new survey by the American Psychological Association warns of a growing mental health crisis.
+A 2020 survey by the American Psychological Association warns of a growing mental health crisis, exacerbated by “stress related to health care, the economy, racism” and other factors.
 If you feel full of anxiety, pent up energy and chaos, you’re not alone—but you might consider embracing a new daily habit: a walk outdoors for just 20 minutes, with an accompanying meditation.

 “It’s easy to become grim, lonely and depressed [when you’re isolated],” says psychotherapist and meditation teacher Tara Brach.
 “Being in nature opens us to a sense of wonder, beauty and the mystery we are part of.
 We remember the goodness of life, what we cherish, and can relate to challenges with more resilience.”

-So, once you’re out that door, whether with kids, pets or other partners in tow, take a deep breath and start to tune in to your surroundings.
+So, once you’re out that door, whether alone or with kids, pets, partner or a pal in tow, take a deep breath and start to tune in to your surroundings.
 Even five minutes of meditation could make a difference, according to several studies.
 Meditation experts Brach and Bob Stahl recommend these tips on how to get started.